 - Yoga Instructors: P DANUSHAPNADEESH, BSc, MCA, DYEd and G SARULATHA, Diploma in Yoga and Bharatanatyam

 CYTER conducts a scientifically sound Yoga therapy programme through its Yoga Therapy OPD in I Block from 9 am to 1 pm every day.
-Consultations are offered by Dr. Ananda Balayogi Bhavanani, Deputy Director CYTER and Dr Meena Ramanathan, Coordinator and Yoga Therapist.
+Consultations are offered by Dr. Ananda Balayogi Bhavanani, Director CYTER and Dr Meena Ramanathan, Deputy Director.
 Qualified Yoga instructors are imparting the schedules daily from 9 am to 4.30 pm.
 Individualised and group Yoga therapy sessions are being conducted for various medical conditions such as diabetes, hypertension, musculoskeletal and psychiatric disorders with excellent feedback from participants.
 Yoga therapy and lifestyle consultations are offered daily as part of Basic, Superior, Complete Cardiac and Deluxe Health Check packages of Master Heath Check-up in the Corporate Services Wing of the hospital since October 2013.
 We are also offering non-therapeutic general sessions for faculty, staff and students of SBVU from 6 to 7am and 4.30 to 5.30pm on all working days.

 |2010 - 2017